-Simon's had gone back into sulk mode.
-But he should know by now that it doesn’t work.
+I noticed that Simon had gone back into sulk mode again.
+He should know by now it doesn’t work.
 "All right, if that's what you want.
-We'll call it a day, as you put it."
-I gave a false grin and walked off.
-I had not been walking long when, as I expected, his heavily nailed boots crunched hurriedly along the tarmac path behind me.
-He caught me up and put his arm around me.
+We'll call it a day," I said, giving a false grin as I turned and walked off.
+I had not been walking long when, as expected, I heard his heavily nailed boots crunching hurriedly along the tarmac path behind me.
+He soon caught up and put his arm around me.

 "No, that was your idea, not mine.
 I like my hair the way it is.
 What's the matter with auburn anyway?"